Amine-Namouchi/snpToolkit/README.md

 7. Expand existent list of polymorphic sites when new SNPs output files are available.
+8. Analyse your data using two dimentionality reduction methods: PCA and UMAP.

 snpToolkit detects automatically if the input vcf files were generated using samtools mpileup, gatk HaplotypeCaller or freebayes.
 Vcf files could be gzipped or not.